 In the process of watching the barn restoration, Linda became a regular Sedgwick visitor.
 “The more I learned about Sedgwick, the more excited I became about its potential to teach others about conservation, biology and art.
 And I fell in love with the Reserve’s natural beauty and serenity.”

 You can make a difference at Sedgwick, too.
 Your support at any level will find a compelling cause, and we look forward to welcoming you into the Sedgwick family of donors whose gifts are having a dramatic impact on the Reserve.
-Learn more and give online here.
+Learn more and give online here(link is external).